jsiddiqui85/Phase-3-Project/README.md

 # Methods
 The target variable that I am making classification models to predict on is `status_group`.
-I created a new column named `status_class` to transform the `status_group` column into a classification variable, specifically creating a multi-class target that includes: `non functional: 0`, `functional needs repair: 1`, and `functional: 2`.
+I created a new column named `status_class` to transform the `status_group` column into a classification variable, specifically creating a multi-class target that includes: `non-functional: 0`, `functional needs repair: 1`, and `functional: 2`.

 # Review Current Status of Water Wells